 Step 4: Make sure the measuring tape runs along the horse’s side closely, and keep the tape pulled tight.
 Bring the end of the measuring tape to the point of your horse’s rump where it meets the tail such that it runs parallel to the ground in a straight line.

 Step 6 (For 1 person): If you do not have a helper, simply follow the same guidelines but reach as far as you can yourself and place your finger there.
 Note that measurement and then bring the beginning of the tape measure there and reach the middle of the tail.

 Add up the measurements to get your total.

 Now you need to take your measurements and make sure you match it to the right blanket or sheet size.

 Blankets generally have two different types of sizing depending on whether they are American or European made—much like human sizes!
 American sizes go by 2-inch increments whereas European sizes go up by 3.

 Regardless of what make you get, unless your measurement falls precisely on a size, you want to go ONE UP to the closest available size.

 If you are planning on layering the blanket with another blanket or draping it over a saddle (a dress sheet) for competition arenas, then you want to go a size higher.

-Note that some companies will have blankets that run slightly big or small – just like people’s clothing brands.
+Note that some companies will have sheets that run slightly big or small, just like people’s clothing brands.
 But this measuring technique will get you very close to most of their measurements.

 Some brands will have their very own measuring techniques from the manufacturer to reflect the specific blanket cut.
-Definitely read through those to double check in case their methods are different, particularly if you are getting a speciality blanket.
+Definitely read through those to double-check in case their methods are different, particularly if you are getting a specialty sheet.